-Participating States will accept proposals from multi-state partners; screen proposals to ensure they are complete and meet the basic requirements outlined in the 2015 SCMP Request for Applications; and submit all eligible proposals to AMS.
+Participating States accept proposals from multi-state partners; screen proposals to ensure they are complete and meet the basic requirements outlined in the 2017 RFA and submit all eligible proposals to AMS.

 AMS will evaluate all submitted proposals and make final funding decisions.
 Participating States will then assume administrative responsibility for any funded proposals.
 As the official award recipients, Participating States will establish subgrant agreements with multi-state partners to complete funded projects.
-Participating States do not determine which projects are funded or assist multi-state partners in proposal development.
+Participating States do not determine which projects are funded.

 Multi-state partners should select a Participating State soon and contact them to receive updates on the SCMP application process.
 Multi-state partners must select only one participating State department of agriculture to work with.
 Multiple submissions of the same application are not allowed.

-The deadline for multi-state partners to submit proposals to Participating State departments of agriculture is December 15, 2015 at 11:59 PM Eastern time.
+The deadline for multi-state partners to submit proposals to Participating State departments of agriculture is 5:00 PM Eastern time on September 25, 2017.
 Participating States will submit all eligible proposals to AMS by 11:59 PM Eastern Time on October 24, 2017.

 Indirect costs, also known as administration costs, are any costs that are incurred for common or joint objectives and cannot be readily identified with an individual project, program, or organizational activity.
 They generally include facilities operation and maintenance costs, depreciation, and administrative expenses.
 Indirect costs requested by multi-state partners, plus indirect administration costs requested by the Participating State, may not exceed 8% of the total cost of the project.